 - formally approved to perform a role by the FCA or PRA

 - certified as fit and proper to perform a role in a UK-regulated firm, or

 - formally approved by an equivalent overseas financial services regulator

 An Investor other than the Future Fund and the Lead Investor.
-The Other Investor must be an Eligible Investor.
+Each Other Investor must be an Eligible Investor.

 A PEP is a politically exposed person.
 A PEP is defined as an individual who is or has been entrusted with a prominent public function.
 This is normally a person in an influential and prominent political position operating within a domestic or foreign capacity.

 The Prudential Regulation Authority.

 A private investor is a person, company or fund who:

 - is not connected with the Investee Company, or with a connected person of the Investee Company immediately prior to completion of the CLA